calmond1/JenkinsDemoResources/README.md

 # Jenkins Pipeline for CI/CD using Docker and Docker Compose
+## Prerequisites
+- Create or update a Dockerfile.test file for your project
+- For .Net projects, add the JunitXml.TestLogger package
 ## To use
 - Copy the Jenkinsfile into the root of your project
 - Change the ImageBase value